- Pancreatic Cancer

 Effective preoperative regimens and biomarkers for pancreatic ductal adenocarcinoma (PDAC) are lacking.
 We prospectively evaluated fluorouracil, leucovorin, irinotecan, and oxaliplatin (FOLFIRINOX)-based treatment and imaging-based biomarkers for borderline resectable PDAC.

 Patients with high-delta tumors had lower 3-year PFS and 3-year OS rates than those with low-delta tumors (both P < 0.05).
-Patients with type II interface responses had lower 3-year PFS and 3-year OS rates than those with type I responses (both P < .001).
+Patients with type II interface responses had lower three-year PFS and 3-year OS rates than those with type I responses (both P < .001).
 The full results were published in the journal JCO Precision Oncology.

 Pancreatic ductal adenocarcinoma (PDAC) is a heterogeneous disease with variable presentations and natural histories of disease.
 We hypothesized that different morphologic characteristics of PDAC tumors on diagnostic computed tomography (CT) scans would reflect their underlying biology.